-Anyone who will be teaching any of these languages in a NZ school - Chinese, Cook Islands Maori, French, German, Niuean, Japanese, Samoan, Spanish, Tokelauan or Tongan - to at least one class/group of school students for the whole year.
-For 2018, teachers of Korean may also apply.
+Anyone who will be teaching any of these languages in a NZ school - Chinese, Cook Islands Maori, French, German, Niuean, Japanese, Samoan, Spanish, Korean, Tokelauan or Tongan - to at least one class/group of school students for the whole year.

 What costs are funded?

 Fees for the pedagogy course, language course(s) and language examination(s) are initially paid by the school and then reimbursed to the school in Term 4 by UniServices

 2 teacher release days (TRDs) are paid to the school by UniServices; schools contribute one TRD.
 (Only 3 of the 8 days are school days; 5 days are in teachers’ own time: 2 in July holidays & 3 Saturdays.)

 A further TRD is provided if the teacher sits a language examination that takes place on a school day

 Travel assistance is provided for teachers from schools a long way from where the 8 pedagogy days are held

 Travel assistance is provided for teachers who travel to another centre for a language examination